 6.1 The proposed development is acceptable in principle.
 The proposal would redevelop a Brownfield site in a sustainable area with family dwellings.
 The design and layout compliment the character of Low Street.
 There would be no harmful impact to the residential amenity.
-Access off Low Street is acceptable and it has sufficient parking for the four houses it will serve.
-The access for plot 1 is acceptable on the basis that there would be no parking issue or highway safety issue and it is a new access being created off an adopted highway.
+Access off Low Street is acceptable and it has sufficient parking for the five houses it will serve.
 Surface water can be controlled by planning condition.